MUSTE-Project/MULLE/README.md

     npm install

 To get fetch all dependencies.
+This is also executed automatically by the setup-script when you do `stack build`.

 ### Installing